ncatlab/nlab-content/pages/322.md

 ### Coloured operads {#PedestrianDefColouredOperad}

-There is an evident generalization of the above where we allow the operad to have several [[object]]s -- called _colours_ is operad theory.
+There is an evident generalization of the above where we allow the operad to have several [[object]]s -- called _colours_ in operad theory.
 This models algebraic structures where elements of different _types_ may be fed into $n$-ary operations.

 Let $C$ be a [[set]], called the _set of colours_ .
 Then a **coloured operad** is